OscarAbraham/UITKEditorAid/README.md

 a property changes.
 This element helps you with that.

 ### [ListOfInspectors](https://artehacker.com/UITKEditorAid/api/ArteHacker.UITKEditorAid.ListOfInspectors.html)
-A list that's similar to the component list in GameObjects.
+A list that is similar to the component's list in GameObjects.
 I use it with ScriptableObject subassets.
 You still have to do the stuff that's not related to UIToolkit yourself, like handling assets and the lifetime of your objects, which is outside the scope of this package; but if you know how to do that, this could be very helpful.